 My three sons have moved out of home.
-They have their own partners and jobs and busy lives.
-You’d think now that I’m not cleaning up their toddler messes, taking them to after school activities, fretting about their teenage shenanigans, that I’d have luxurious amounts of time to indulge in my own whims.
+They have their own families and jobs and busy lives.
+You’d think now that I’m not cleaning up their toddler messes, taking them to after-school activities, fretting about their teenage shenanigans, that I’d have luxurious amounts of time to indulge in my own whims.
 Think again.

 Before I even had an empty nest I had a granddaughter.
 And pretty soon after, two more.
-A few months ago we welcomed a new granddaughter into the world.
-It’s all very pretty and pink and I’m happy BUT, I wish more than ever I had worked on healthy balance habits when I was younger instead of assuming life would create the calm for me.
+Now, I’m a grandmother to five children and I wish more than ever I had worked on healthy balance habits when I was younger instead of assuming life would create the calm for me.

 I’m still cleaning toddler messes.
-I’ll probably take those granddaughters to after school activities when they’re older and I know I will fret about their teenage shenanigans.
+I’m taking those grandkids to after-school activities and I know I will fret about their teenage shenanigans.

 Creating and keeping balance in life does not come naturally to me.
 I tend to tackle challenges with blinders on – only focusing on the particular challenge of the moment – letting the rest of the world pass by without even noticing.
 I think I miss I lot.

 When the kids were young I chose to stay home with them.
-I couldn’t imagine being able to split my attention between them and a career (except for a few random jobs in times of financial emergency).
-I don’t regret this decision but I cheer on my daughters in law who have created some balance by working part time.
+I couldn’t imagine being able to split my attention between them and a career.
+I don’t regret this decision but I cheer on my daughters in law who have created some balance by working part-time.
 The work gives them a break from the children, a chance to have grown up conversations, an extra sense of pride and a little financial freedom.